Batman Ego Review By Deffinition

 Nowadays I much prefer the psychological look at Batman over action and feel that the depth of these indepth looks far outweigh the style over substance, BIFF!
 POW! and BANG! scenes of action heavy works.

-This is my second visit to the book and I am very excited to jump back in to the pages of what is regarded by many as one of the best.
+This is my second visit to the story and I am very excited to jump back in to the pages of what is regarded by many as one of the best.

 The book opens with Batman gazing over Gotham.
 He introspectively analyses the past three years.
-Has much changed in Gotham?
+Questioning whether Gotham has even much changed since he appeared on the scene?
 Is his obsession worth anything?
 The book will answer this eventually but for the moment it’s opening provides a really interesting look on the Dark Knight.
 He is a man, filled with all the doubt and lack of confidence that men have.
-He is only human after all.
+He is only human after all (shoutouts Rag ‘n’ Bone Man).
 I loved this somber opening and you are instantly sucked into Cookes Art Deco depiction of Gotham in a way that few writers are able to match.

 This is quickly broken by tragedy.
-A criminal that Batman has been chasing for days appears at the bridge and through fear commits suicide.
+A criminal that Batman has been chasing for days appears at the bridge and through fear of reprehension for his actions, commits suicide.
 Batman is unable to grasp exactly why he took his own life but the fact that he was unable to save him truly haunts the Caped Crusader.

 Bruce VS Batman